 Individual Tax Rates

-The bill makes the regular income tax rate schedules under section 1 as enacted by the TCJA permanent for individuals.
+The bill makes the regular income tax rate schedules under section 1 permanent for individuals as enacted by the2017 Tax Cuts and Jobs Act (TCJA).
 Because these rates were scheduled to increase with the sunset of many TCJA provisions, this is a win for owners of food and beverage companies.

 Corporate Tax Rates

-The bill leaves the corporate tax cuts enacted in 2017 in place.
-This would generally be beneficial for food and beverage companies operating as C corporations by continuing to reduce their overall tax burden.
+The bill leaves the permanent decrease to the corporate tax rate enacted by the TCJA in place.
+This is generally beneficial for food and beverage companies operating as C corporations as it reduces their overall tax burden.

 Bonus Depreciation